GrapesGoober/deprecated-simplic-cpp/README.md

 ### Back End
 unimplemented

-For futher understanding of the theory, I recommend "Advanced Compiler Design and Implementation by Steven Muchnick.
+For futher understanding of the theory, I recommend "Advanced Compiler Design and Implementation" by Steven Muchnick.